-The declaration is signed before deployment and will be kept in the field operations office in Kangerlussuaq.
+The declaration is signed before deployment to EGRIP camp and uploaded in the medical system.
+The declaration will be kept in the field operations office in Kangerlussuaq.

 Policy on handling cases of work place accidents, safety issues, mobbing, harassment and sexual harassment at EGRIP.